burra/counter/README.md

 Here covarage.info is my output file.

--t sets a test name\n
+* -t sets a test name
--o to specify the output file\n
+* -o to specify the output file
--c to capture the coverage data\n
+* -c to capture the coverage data
--d to specify the directory where the data files needs to be searched\n
+* -d to specify the directory where the data files needs to be searched

 genhtml -o res counter_tb_coverage.info